Course Content and Outcome Guide for EC 202

 - Special Fee:

 Course DescriptionCovers the overall economy.
 Includes the basic reasons for and the problems of recession, inflation, and stagflation; the use of monetary, fiscal, and incomes policies; and other economic management tools.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: MTH 95 and EC 201.
 Audit available.

 Addendum to Course Description

 Credits from this course qualify for general education purposes at Portland Community College and may be applied toward satisfying Associates Degrees at Portland Community College.
 Books and other materials are at the discretion of each course instructor.
 Prices for texts and/or other materials may be found at the Portland Community College bookstore.

 Upon successful completion, students should be able to:

 - Think critically and formulate independent and well-considered conclusions about economic issues and